 Capacity in Otopeni can be extended to 132 places.

 Asylum seekers placed in public custody centres shall be detained, as far as possible, separately from other categories of foreigners.
-In practice, this not the case according to the directors of the Arad and Otopeni centres and the JRS representative in Otopeni.
-The director of Arad stated that they try to take this into account, however, in reality it really depends on the availability of places and in practical terms the separation of asylum seekers from the other migrants would be only for a few days, as the asylum procedure in their case is swift and practically it would burdensome.
+In practice, this not the case according to the directors of the Arad and Otopeni centres.

 Persons who are convicted of crimes are also to be accommodated in separate rooms from other categories of foreigner nationals.
 Foreigner nationals considered ‘undesirable’ are accommodated separately from the others, according to the Directors of Otopeni and Arad.
 Those who are convicted of crimes are only accommodated separately in Otopeni.

 Romania has an airport transit zone in Otopeni Airport in Bucharest, with a capacity of 22 places.
-Three people were detained in Otopeni during 2017.
-No information was available for 2018 and 2019.
+Eight people were detained in Otopeni Airport in 2022.
+According to the Border Police they were held for 36 hours and eight asylum requests were made from airport transit zones.

 According to a lawyer appointed as the representative of a foreigner detained at the airport transit zone in Otopeni airport, they had no access to the client.
 The lawyer declared that she sent a permission request to the Border Police in Otopeni airport and contacted Border Police officers, who afterwards did not answer her calls, she also tried to discuss with the officers in charge in the transit zone without success.
 In the 5 hours she spent in the airport she was not granted access to her client detained in the transit zone.
 The lawyer learned afterwards that it depends on the officer in charge of the shift whether access is granted.
 The foreigner was returned on the second day after midnight.